 A: If I wasn’t a PA, I would be running a daycare center.
 I have always loved working with children.
-I started babysitting at an early age, worked in a daycare for 2 years as a teenager and took child development classes.

 Q: What makes working at Care Station special?

 A: I love the mixture between primary care and urgent care that Care Station offers.
-It allows me to stay up to date on procedural topics and also the chronic conditions that affect all ages.
+It allows me to stay up-to-date on procedural topics and also the chronic conditions that affect all ages.

 Q: Why should patients choose Care Station for their primary care?

 A: Care Station has many valuable benefits that patients are eligible to receive.
 Care Station offers different specialties within the same location.
 This makes it easy for patients to stay compliant with their appointments so they can get the essential care they need.
 The providers and staff members work in sync to ensure that the patients are cared for throughout their whole visit.